 “A Fire That Must Be Put Out”

 In the World Bank Group’s June 2020 COVID-19 Crisis Response Approach Paper, the ongoing COVID-19 crisis is described as “a fire that must be put out.”
-As a direct result of the pandemic, for the first time in 60 years, the World Bank projected that Emerging Markets and Developing Economies (EMDEs) will contract.
+As a direct result of the pandemic, for the first time in 60 years, the World Bank projected that Emerging Markets and Developing Economies (EMDEs) will see economic contraction.
 The global economy will likely shrink by 5.2% in 2020, the deepest recession since World War II.
 For comparison, the global economy shrank less than 2% during the 2009 financial crisis.
 A number of traits cause EMDEs to be especially vulnerable to the pandemic’s negative economic impacts.
 Traits such as weaker health systems, dependence on global trade and tourism exacerbate financial instability.
 For the first time in decades, global poverty will rise.

 The World Bank Group’s Response

-International financial institutions, including the WBG, are moving quickly to prevent the loss of hard-won development growth in EMDEs.
+Despite challenges, international financial institutions, including the WBG, are moving quickly to prevent the loss of hard-won development growth in EMDEs.
 The WBG has recognized the new paradigm of the pandemic and as an organization, has shifted its focus to a crisis response agenda.
 In April of 2020, the WBG announced the first projects directly related to COVID-19 and prepared to deploy up to $160 billion over a period of 15 months to address COVID-19.